sqrtminustwo/Init/README.md

-# CppInit
+# Init

-A simple Python script to initialize C++ project templates.
+A simple Python script to initialize project templates.

 ---